A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 A bruiser with Built for Beating might scare a child she is trying to comfort.

 Players do not get to invoke this rule themselves.
 It is a GM tool.
 The GM should use it sparingly and only when the fiction genuinely supports it.
-When it happens, it should feel like a story beat, not a punishment.
+When it happens, it should feel like a story beat.

 | Successes | Difficulty |